 In case you have not heard about the new WordPress Twenty Twenty theme, I will give you some details.
 It wasn’t too long ago that I wrote about the announcement of WordPress 5.3 and a theme called Twenty Twenty.
 I talked a bit about what it might be and then what it was going to be based on.
+I also just designed a theme based on the Twenty Twenty theme, called Protoge.
 But let’s get into a bit more about this new default theme for WordPress 5.3.

 WordPress Twenty Twenty is a New Default Theme